gepser/go-plugin-example/README.md

-# go-plugin-calculator
+# go-plugin-example
-A simple calculator just to try out the new Go plugins.
+A simple app just to try out the new Go plugins.

+It simulates drivers for connecting to some databases, so each database should have their own plugin.

 ## Build the plugin(s)

 Right now this only works on linux.

-    go build -buildmode=plugin -o add.so add.go
+    go build -buildmode=plugin -o mysql.so mysql.go

 ## Run the program

+Linux:

     go run main.go

+Docker:

+    docker build -t go-plugin-example . && docker run -ti go-plugin-example

-If everything is ok, the output should be:
+If everything is ok, the output should look like this:

-    3

-## Next steps

-- Add a Dockerfile so this can be executed everywhere.
-- Add a Makefile with commands to build the plugins.
-- Add more plugins.
-- Move plugins to a folder.
-- Discover the plugins recursively (inside a folder by convention or by input parameters or both).
-- Possibly make the plugins comply with an interface.
+    [mysql]: Establishing connection to: http://localhost:3306/
+    [mysql]: Inserting data: Golang
+    [mysql]: Getting some data: Gepser